-Republic Act No. 9136, the EPIRA of 2001, and the covering Implementing Rules and Regulations provide for the significant changes in the power sector which include among others:
+Republic Act No. 9136, the EPIRA of 2001, and the covering Implementing Rules and Regulations (IRR) provide for the significant changes in the power sector which include among others:

 - i.
-The unbundling of the generation, transmission, distribution and supply and other assets, including its contracts with IPP and electricity rates; - ii.
+The unbundling of the generation, transmission, distribution and supply and other disposable assets, including its contracts with IPP and electricity rates; - ii.
 Creation of a Wholesale Electricity Spot Market within one year; and - iii.
 Open and non-discriminatory access to transmission and distribution systems.

 The law also requires public listing of not less than 15% of common shares of generation and distribution companies within 5 years from the effectivity of the EPIRA.
-It provides cross ownership restrictions between transmission and generation companies and between transmission and distribution companies, and a cap of 50% of its demand that a distribution utility is allowed to source from an associated company engaged in generation except for contracts entered into prior to the effectivity of EPIRA.

-There are also certain sections of the EPIRA, specifically relating to generation companies, which provide for a cap on the concentration of ownership to only 30% of the installed capacity of the grid and/or 25% of the national installed generating capacity.
-Based on the assessment of management, the operating subsidiaries have complied, with the applicable provisions of the EPIRA and its IRR.
+It provides: (i) cross ownership restrictions between transmission and generation companies and between transmission and distribution companies; and (ii) a cap of 50% of its demand that a distribution utility is allowed to source from an associated company engaged in generation except for contracts entered into prior to the effectiveness of EPIRA; and (iii) specifically relating to generation companies, a cap on the concentration of ownership to only 30% of the installed capacity of the grid and/or 25% of the national installed generating capacity.
+Based on the assessment of management, the operating subsidiaries have complied with the applicable provisions of the EPIRA and its IRR